coach-david/2020-04-02-webinar-enterprise-react/slides/02-enterprise.md

 Implication:

-- Complexity increases
 - Complexity by losing oversight
 - Complexity by ever changing code
-  - Complexity of communication
+- Complexity of communication between team members

+Small applications can also benefit from the following tools.
+But their usage becomes more import with an increasing codebase!